Omira, California

-Omira is an unincorporated community in Lassen County, California.
-It is located on the Western Pacific Railroad 2.25 mi west-northwest of Constantia, at an elevation of 4347 feet (1325 m).
+Omira is an unincorporated community in Lassen County, California, United States.
+It is located on the Western Pacific Railroad, 2.25 mi west-northwest of Constantia, at an elevation of 4347 feet (1325 m).

 A post office operated at Omira from 1910 to 1911 and from 1915 to 1918.
 The town was named by railroad officials for a woman who promised to build a church there if the town were named for her.

 The Omira station closed in 1927.